 (Hey my readers!
 I just wanted to apologize for the inconsistency with my posts.
 I know I said I would post on Tuesdays and Fridays, but I have yet to be able to maintain it.
 There has been a lot of personal issues going on that has prevented me from doing so, but I will do my best to get back on track.
 But until then, please enjoy the next chapter!
 Thank you again for following and reading!
 Please comment, follow, and share if you like the story! 🙂 )

 The next two weeks seem to fly by and before I know it, it is Friday, the day of the Greek Gala.
 Not that I really care.
 I have been so bummed about not getting the Greek funding.
 I can’t believe the Beta Gamma Kappas are not allowed to attend.
 I would have thought that I had some good standing with the Greek Council, but I heard from Kimberly that someone had let it slip about my cheating incident last year (I wonder who that could have been…ugh).
 Although truthfully, I’m surprised that they didn’t already know about it.
 It did get the Tri-Fruhms suspended last year.
-But still, I don’t understand why that is such an issue.
+Still, I don’t understand why that is such an issue.
 I mean, if the Dean could still approve my sorority, why couldn’t they?

 It takes everything to pull myself out of bed that Friday morning, but I manage.
 After all, I have class in a couple hours and I don’t want to be late.